vitorm04/docs.pt-br/docs/standard/security/how-to-create-genericprincipal-and-genericidentity-objects.md

     GenericPrincipal myPrincipal = new GenericPrincipal(myIdentity, myStringArray);
     ```

-3. <span data-ttu-id="bf583-110">Use the following code to attach the principal to the current thread.</span><span class="sxs-lookup"><span data-stu-id="bf583-110">Use the following code to attach the principal to the current thread.</span></span> <span data-ttu-id="bf583-111">This is valuable in situations where the principal must be validated several times, it must be validated by other code running in your application, or it must be validated by a <xref:System.Security.Permissions.PrincipalPermission> object.</span><span class="sxs-lookup"><span data-stu-id="bf583-111">This is valuable in situations where the principal must be validated several times, it must be validated by other code running in your application, or it must be validated by a <xref:System.Security.Permissions.PrincipalPermission> object.</span></span> <span data-ttu-id="bf583-112">You can still perform role-based validation on the principal object without attaching it to the thread.</span><span class="sxs-lookup"><span data-stu-id="bf583-112">You can still perform role-based validation on the principal object without attaching it to the thread.</span></span> <span data-ttu-id="bf583-113">For more information, see [Replacing a Principal Object](../../../docs/standard/security/replacing-a-principal-object.md).</span><span class="sxs-lookup"><span data-stu-id="bf583-113">For more information, see [Replacing a Principal Object](../../../docs/standard/security/replacing-a-principal-object.md).</span></span>
+3. <span data-ttu-id="a4d63-110">Use o código a seguir para anexar a entidade de segurança ao thread atual.</span><span class="sxs-lookup"><span data-stu-id="a4d63-110">Use the following code to attach the principal to the current thread.</span></span> <span data-ttu-id="a4d63-111">Isso é valioso em situações em que a entidade de segurança deve ser validada várias vezes, deve ser validada por outro código em execução em seu aplicativo ou deve ser validada por um objeto <xref:System.Security.Permissions.PrincipalPermission>.</span><span class="sxs-lookup"><span data-stu-id="a4d63-111">This is valuable in situations where the principal must be validated several times, it must be validated by other code running in your application, or it must be validated by a <xref:System.Security.Permissions.PrincipalPermission> object.</span></span> <span data-ttu-id="a4d63-112">Você ainda pode executar a validação baseada em função no objeto principal sem anexá-lo ao thread.</span><span class="sxs-lookup"><span data-stu-id="a4d63-112">You can still perform role-based validation on the principal object without attaching it to the thread.</span></span> <span data-ttu-id="a4d63-113">Para obter mais informações, consulte [substituindo um objeto principal](../../../docs/standard/security/replacing-a-principal-object.md).</span><span class="sxs-lookup"><span data-stu-id="a4d63-113">For more information, see [Replacing a Principal Object](../../../docs/standard/security/replacing-a-principal-object.md).</span></span>

     ```vb
     Thread.CurrentPrincipal = myPrincipal